Opentrons/opentrons/api/docs/v2/new_labware.rst

 Well Ordering
 ^^^^^^^^^^^^^

-When writing a protocol using the API, you will need to select which wells to transfer liquids to and from.
+When writing a protocol, you will need to select which wells to transfer liquids to and from.

 Rows of wells (see image below) on a labware are typically labeled with capital letters starting with ``'A'``;